 This recipe will make about 30 Ritz Cracker treats.
 Feel free to double the ingredients for a crowd.

-For more about candy melts and some other helpful tips, see the tips and variations below the recipe.
+For decorating ideas and some other helpful tips, see the tips and variations below the recipe.

-- Spread a cracker with peanut butter and place another cracker atop the peanut butter to make a sandwich cookie.
+- Spread a cracker with a thick layer of peanut butter.
+Gently press another cracker onto the peanut butter layer to make a sandwich cookie.

-- Melt the white chocolate or milk chocolate bark or candy melts in a microwave oven or in the top of a double boiler over simmering water as directed on the package.
+- Melt the almond bark or candy melts in a microwave oven or in the top of a double boiler over simmering water as directed on the package.

-- Dip each sandwich cookie in the melted chocolate; let excess drip off and place the cookies on the wax paper-lined pan.
+- Dip each sandwich cookie in the melted chocolate or almond bark.
+With a fork, lift the cookie out and shake gently to let the excess drip off.
+Place the cookies on the wax paper-lined pan.

-- Before the chocolate sets, sprinkle the treats with orange and black decorating sugar or Halloween-themed candy sprinkles.
+- Before the chocolate sets, sprinkle the treats with colorful decorating sugar or candy sprinkles.
 Refrigerate until firm.

 - Store in a cool place in an airtight container for up to one week.